hackclub/hackclub/workshops/expense-tracker/README.md

             print("Your Total Expenditure is ",Expenditure)
 ```

-Next comes the main thing.
-We create a `while` loop for the user so that he can add multiple purchases and then exit whenever he wants.
-So first we create a loop and then if the user presses **"Y"**, we take 3 inputs.
+Now we shall create a `while` loop for the user so that they can add multiple purchases without going back and forth (perhaps playing with the choices, thus improving the user's experience.)

+We shall be taking 2 inputs from the user.
+Namely, purchase name, and price (as of `date` will automatically be added using the `datetime` library).

+Data:
-    1. The purchase
+    1. Purchase name
-    2. The price
+    2. Price
     3. The time of purchase.

 ```python